Checks meaning, not just syntax

 FAQ and support

-Common questions, quick answers
+Common questions, clear answers

 Which files does ZemDomu lint?